Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Security functions may define:

 - Mandatory controls and security standards
-- Threat-model and identity requirements
+- Threat-modeling and identity requirements
 - Approved cryptographic methods
 - Logging and monitoring obligations